 My command is this: love each other as I have loved you.
 Greater love has no one than this, that he lay down his life for his friends. –John 15:12-13

 I like to make “to-do lists.”
-Go grocery shopping; write a thank you note; pick up prescription for kids, etc. When things get busy, it helps to have a list I can refer to which reminds me of the things I need to get done.
-Of course, the best part is checking off the items.
-I love to check things off as I finish them.
+Go grocery shopping; drop off dry cleaning; pick up prescription for Zoe, etc. When things get busy, it helps to have a list I can refer to which reminds me of the things I need to get done.
+The best part is checking off the items.
+I love to check things off as I complete them.

 Throughout the Bible, there are a variety of “to-dos” for Christians concerning how we are called to treat each other.
-Some refer to them as the “one anothers.”
+They are referred to as the “one anothers.”
 Here are a few of them: